AstraZeneca/persist-seq-galaxy-tools-setup/README.md

 Does the tool has a Galaxy wrapper in the [Galaxy Toolshed](https://toolshed.g2.bx.psu.edu/)?
 If yes, simply add the tool to the YAML file in the section where it should be installed, and make a pull request with the change to this repo via the Galaxy UI.
 If not, keep reading.

+This README serves as a relatively barebones indication on how to do add new tools to give an overview.
+We recommend getting more details from the excellent [tool writing tutorial](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html) from the Galaxy Training Network.

 ## Tools dependencies

 Galaxy wrappers will need to resolve dependencies to specific tools (ie. a wrapper using elements from Seurat needs to resolve dependencies that enable it to use Seurat).